 Step 9: Run a Quick Fix my Program from tool hub program

 - Start the installation of the program and once the program is installed, run a repair of QuickBooks Installation file.

 - Complete the on-screen instructions to finish the process.

 We hope you find this step by step guide helpful in fixing QuickBooks already has a company file open error.
-In case, the issue persists or you have any more queries, you can contact our QuickBooks enterprise technical support team at 1-888-383-0323.
-Our experienced team of experts works round the clock and can offer you quick and precise solutions of all accounting related issues.
+In case, the issue persists or you have any more queries, you can contact our QuickBooks enterprise technical support team at 1-800-761-1787.
+Our team of experienced experts is available 24/7 and is able to provide fast and efficient solutions to any accounting-related issues.

 More helpful posts: